 If you are attempting to upload large TIFFs (multi GBs), here are some ways you can optimize your TIFF before uploading:

 - Reproject to Web Mercator

 - Remove Alpha band, if applicable.

 Upload failures directly in Mapbox Studio typically occur for two reasons:

-The data has failed to process within one hour (two hours for MBTiles files).
+- The data has failed to process within one hour (two hours for MBTiles files).

 If there is an explicit issue with your data, you will receive a descriptive error message when the upload fails.
 Each message includes an error code that is described in full below.
 If your upload times out, read through the troubleshooting recommendations below.

 ||You tried to upload a zipfile that did not include one of the files that make up a shapefile:

 ||Make sure your zipfile contains each of these files.|

 ||Your data source may not have any layers.||Check your data source in QGIS or use ogr2ogr to make sure it is correct.|